RamejaAyush/calculator/README.md

 # Calculator

-A basic Calculator Made with HTML, CSS and JavaScript
+A basic calculator made with HTML, CSS and JavaScript

 ## Demo